MJRML/MJRML.github.io/README.md

 - NLP projects using TensorFlow, including Sentiment Analysis, Fake News Detection, and Spam Email Classification to extract valuable insights from textual data.

+## Portfolio Objective

+- The objective of this portfolio is to showcase my skills in Machine Learning, Python programming, data analysis, and analytical thinking.
+It also serves as a resource for visitors by providing well-documented code, clear instructions, and practical examples of working within the Azure Machine Learning workspace.
+My aim is to present a structured and transparent workflow that reflects both technical proficiency and strong communication in applied data science